 This Javan Rhino Observation Tour will be conducted in the forest; therefore, outdoor equipment for overnight rest/ sleeping will be provided.
 Depending on the location, tours can be done with canoe or stay on observation tree house.
 Upon successful encounter with the Javan rhino, visitor will receive certificate of acknowledgment.

-For further information and reservation for Javan Rhino Observation Tour please feel free to Contact Us
+For further information and reservation of Javan Rhino Observation Tour, please feel free to Contact Us